gbmhunter/blog/content/electronics/components/capacitors/index.md

 The bad news is that this also adversely affects the capacitance in situations where you want it to stay constant.
 This can actually be a very significant problems, especially with small [package](/pcb-design/component-packages/) size ceramic capacitors (such as 0603 and 0805 SMD chip capacitors).
 An excellent explanation on this effects if Maxim Integrated's "[Temperature and Voltage Variation of Ceramic Capacitors, or Why Your 4.7uF Capacitor Becomes a 0.33uF Capacitor](http://www.maximintegrated.com/app-notes/index.mvp/id/5527)".
 The following graph is from Maxim's page, and just serves as an example to show by how much the capacitance can vary in normal operation conditions!

-{{< figure src="/images/2011/09/graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors.png" width="925px" caption="Graph of the capacitance variation (w.r.t. voltage) of a select group of 4.7uF ceramic chip capacitors, Image from http://www.maximintegrated.com/app-notes/index.mvp/id/5527."  >}}
+{{< img src="graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors.png" width="925px" caption="Graph of the capacitance variation (w.r.t. voltage) of a select group of 4.7uF ceramic chip capacitors, Image from http://www.maximintegrated.com/app-notes/index.mvp/id/5527."  >}}

 This can upset op-amp gains, frequency cut-off points of filters, and the time constant of RC oscillators.